Motion by mean curvature in interacting particle systems: Dual process and branching random walk

 \subsubsection{Our random walks are close to Brownian motion}

-We start by showing that the trajectory of a single lineage $\hat{X}^\ep_t$ of the dual process is close to a Brownian motion $W_t$ in $\RR^d$.
+Let $\hat{X}^\ep_t$ represent a single lineage in the comparison process $\hat{\XX}^\ep(t)$.
+At each branch point we will choose one lineage of the offspring particles to be $\hat{X}^\ep_t$ uniformly at random.
+We start by showing that the trajectory of a single lineage $\hat{X}^\ep_t$ of the dual process is close to a Brownian motion $W_t$ in $\RR^d$ when $\ep$ is small.
 Recall that $\hat{X}^\ep_t$ is a random walk that jumps at rate $d\eta^{-2}$ to a randomly chosen neighbor.